 Glenn Jowitt - internationally renowned photographer, author, and educator - believed in "using the camera in a gentle way".
 His body of work captures the sense of beauty found in the everyday, and celebrates the richness of culture all over the world, and in particular that of the Pacific people's.

-His body of work spanned over two decades, with over 70 published books, and a large number of international and New Zealand exhibitions containing his photographs.
+His body of work spanned over three and a half decades, with over 70 published books, and a large number of international and New Zealand exhibitions containing his photographs.
 To this day, his images continue to be used in exhibitions and publications - a testament to the timeless nature of his images and the way he approached his work.

 Sadly, Glenn Jowitt died in 2014.
 A memorial service was held for him at the Grey Lynn Presbyterian Church, where a large gathering of close friends and family remembered, celebrated and shared stories of Glenn.